Loading market data...

 Myth 4: Only Experts Can Do Trading

-Anyone can learn to trade with proper education and practice.
+Reality: Anyone can learn trading with proper education and practice.
+Beginners should start with market basics and gradually improve their skills.

 Myth 6: Stock Tips Guarantee Profits